Nonparametric Detection of Multiple Location-Scale Change Points via Wild Binary Segmentation: Introduction

-\item Various Bayesian models such as \citep{barry_bayesian_1993,green_reversible_1995,fearnhead_exact_2006,chib_estimation_1998}.
-Although interesting, the Bayesian paradigm takes a quite different approach to the multiple change point problem, and we will not discuss it further. \end{enumerate}

-In many real world situations, it is not reasonable to expect the distributional form of each $F_j$ to be known.
-This has led to the development of nonparametric change point detection algorithms which do not require information about the sequence distributions.
-Much of the classic nonparametric literature has focused on the single change point setting \citep{carlstein_nonparametric_1988,pettitt_non-parametric_1979,brodsky_nonparametric_1993,chen_sequential_2019} however the multiple change point setting is also of considerable interest.
-Extensions of the sequential approach to the nonparametric setting have been considered by authors such as \citep{hawkins_nonparametric_2010,ross_nonparametric_2011,padilla_sequential_2019}, however such approaches are inefficient in a non-sequential setting since inference for a change point at time $t$ is based only on the observations $y_1,\ldots,y_{t-1}$ rather than on the whole sequence.
-The penalized cost function approach is limited in the nonparametric setting since there is no likelihood to act as a cost function.
-However, \cite{zou_nonparametric_2014} has recently shown encouraging results using a cost function based on a nonparametric likelihood, and follow-up work by \citep{haynes_computationally_2017} has rendered their approach computationally tractable even for long sequences.
-While this direction is promising, a limitation is the lack of control on the false positive probability which as we show in Section \ref {sec:falsepositives} can be very substantial.
+In many applications, it is not reasonable to expect the distributional form of the observations within each segment to be known.
+This has led to the development of nonparametric change point detection algorithms.
+Much of the classic nonparametric literature focused on the single change point setting \citep{carlstein_nonparametric_1988,pettitt_non-parametric_1979,brodsky_nonparametric_1993,chen_sequential_2019}, although the multiple change point setting is also of considerable interest.
+Extensions of the sequential approach to the nonparametric setting have been considered by authors such as \cite{hawkins_nonparametric_2010,ross_nonparametric_2011,padilla_sequential_2019}; however, such approaches are not designed for retrospective offline analysis, since inference for a change point at time $t$ is based only on the observations $y_1,\ldots,y_{t-1}$ rather than on the full sequence.

-The stepwise binary segmentation approach directly extends to the nonparametric setting, since the test for a single change point at each stage can be carried out using a nonparametric single change point test such as that based on maximized Mann-Whitney statistic as used in \cite{pettitt_non-parametric_1979}.
-Such an approach was taken by \cite{matteson_nonparametric_2014} in a multivariate context.
-This allows for a strict control on the false positive rate.
-However, binary segmentation can perform poorly in multiple change point settings due to its greedy nature which only ever searches for the best fitting single change point at each step.
-In some situations, which we discuss further in Section \ref{sec:binarysegmentation}, multiple change points will mask each other which may lead to a failure to detect any of them.

-Recently in an influential paper, \citep{fryzlewicz_wild_2014} proposed a modified version of binary segmentation which solves some of these problems.
-Their approach -- named Wild Binary Segementation (WBS) -- is based on maximizing a test statistic over randomly sampled subsequences of $y_1,\ldots,y_n$.
-By considering subsequences, WBS is able to detect change points which only affect local parts of the sequence which would potentially be masked when using standard binary segmentation.
-Both their original paper and the subsequent literature shows a high degree of promise for WBS.